brakmic/miniDevOps/README.md

 ![mini_devops](./images/minidevops.png)

 There is also a shell script that takes care of cluster creation and NGINX-Ingress deployment.
+Just enter the cluster name as its only parameter and the rest will be done automatically.

 ![create_cluster_script](./images/setup_cluster.png)